By Martin Alva - November 20, 2018

 Finally, value.
 Purists argue that swapping OEM parts for aftermarket ones drastically affects the perceived value of a classic car.
 While that is true, only garage queens are susceptible to the ups and downs of resale value because they aren’t being driven anyway.
 Nowadays, people are willing to pay for a tasteful resto-mod if they can ascertain the car has been subject to thoughtful upgrades that elevate its driving experience without losing its authenticity entirely.

 To conclude, we would just say that this debate will never have a solution.
 What the debaters can agree upon is that working on classic cars brings them joy.
 With that in mind, all we say is live and let live.
 Some people prefer to gaze upon a classic car and look back in time to a different era they fantasize over.
 Yet other people look at a classic car and see what it can evolve into with the right modifications.
-In the end, classic cars stand to win.
+In the end, restore old classic cars stand to win.

 To finish our long-winded loud thinking session, we instantly fall head-over-heels for Eleanor, yet still retain a fondness for a supercharged 5.0-litre V8 Mustang underneath a classic 1967 Fastback shell!